pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-103/index.md

     - release-notes
 ---

-As always, we continue to ship new features in response to the feedback from our growing community of users.
+As always, we have been actively rolling out new features in response to the invaluable feedback from our ever-growing community.
 We've shipped several security and usability features to [Pulumi ESC](/docs/esc) in response to feedback from our growing user base.
-We've also add new enhancements to our core Platform CLI and Providers.
-In addition to the release notes, stay up to date all things Pulumi by following the [new features blogs](/blog/tag/features) and the [pulumi/pulumi repo changelog](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md).
-There's lot to cover, so let's get started.
-Let's walk through the major updates across Pulumi from the last few months!
+Moreover, we've also added new enhancements to our core Platform CLI and Providers.
+In addition to the release notes, stay up-to-date with all things Pulumi by following the [new features blogs](/blog/tag/features) and the [pulumi/pulumi repo changelog](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md).
+With so much to explore, let’s dive into the major updates across Pulumi from the past two months!

 <!--more-->